|Study Period:||2018 - 2026|

-The Neuromorphic Chip Market is valued at USD 1.952 Billion in 2020, and is expecetd to reach USD 7.388 Billion in 2026, registering a CAGR of 24.51% over the forecast period 2021-2026.
+The Neuromorphic Chip Market was valued at USD 22.5 million in 2020, and it is projected to be worth USD 333.6 million by 2026, registering a CAGR of 47.4% during the period of 2021-2026.
 Keeping the pace of advancement of disruptive technologies, such as artificial intelligence (AI) and machine learning (ML), various embedded system providers are keen to develop brain chips, where not only the chips will be processed fast, but will have also responses like human brains for those systems to think and act in a human way.

 Scope of the Report

 Neuromorphic chips are digitally processed analog chips with a series of networks similar to human brain networks.
 These chips contain millions of neurons and synapses to augment self intelligence, irrespective of pre-installed codes in normal chips.
 As a special kind of chips, these are highly capable of manipulating data received through sensors.

 |Other End User Industries|

 |Rest of the World|

 Automotive is the Fastest Growing Industry to Adapt Neuromorphic Chip